navnxv/Telemetry/README.md

 ## Navigation

-1. Navigate to MyPage using tha nav bar and enter student info (anything, arbitrary)
-2. Click submit, that shows the student infor just entered
+1. Dashboard shows the graphs